-- School level exclusions that are exclusions due to geographical inaccessibility, extremely small school size, administration of PISA would be not feasible within the school, and other agreed upon reasons and that total to less than 0.5 % of the PISA Desired Target Population. - School level exclusions that are due to a school containing only students that would be within-school exclusions and that total to less than 2.0 % of the PISA Desired Target Population, and - Within-school exclusions that total to less than 2.5 % of the PISA Desired Target Population these exclusions could include, for example, students not able to do the test because of a functional disability. - Note 1.4 Principles of scientific sampling include, but are not limited to: - The identification of appropriate stratification variables to reduce sampling variance and facilitate the computation of non-response adjustments. - The incorporation of an agreed target cluster size of PISA-Eligible students.
-For computer-based assessment, the target cluster size is 42 students.
-For paper-based assessment, or computer-based without collaborative problem solving, the target cluster size is 35.
-Upon agreement this can be increased, or reduced to a number not less than 20. - Note 1.5 Any exceptional costs associated with verifying a school sample taken by the National Centre, or a student sample selected other than by using KeyQuest will be borne by the National Centre.
+School level exclusions that are exclusions due to geographical inaccessibility, extremely small school size, administration of PISA would be not feasible within the school, and other agreed upon reasons and whose PISA Desired Target Population,

+- School level exclusions that are due to a school containing only students that would be within-school exclusions and that total to less than 2.0 % of the PISA Desired Target Population, and - Within-school exclusions that total to less than 2.5 % of the PISA Desired Target Population these exclusions could include, for example, students not able to do the test because of a functional disability. - Note 1.6 Principles of scientific sampling include, but are not limited to: - The identification of appropriate stratification variables to reduce sampling variance and facilitate the computation of non-response adjustments. - The incorporation of an agreed target cluster size of PISA-Eligible students: The minimum acceptable target cluster size is 25 students.
+In determining the target cluster size for a given country, or stratum within a country, it is necessary to ensure that the minimum sample size requirements for both schools and students will be met.

+Note 1.7 Any exceptional costs associated with verifying a school sample taken by the National Centre, or a student sample selected other than by using KeyQuest will be borne by the National Centre.

-Note 1.6 Agreement with the International Contractor of alternative methods of drawing samples will be subject to the principle that the sampling methods used are scientifically valid and consistent with PISA's documented sampling methods.
-Where a PISA participating country chooses to draw the school sample, the National Centre provides the International Contractor with the data and documentation required for it to verify the correctness of the sampling procedures applied.
-Where a PISA participating country chooses not to use KeyQuest to draw the student sample, the National Centre provides the International Contractor with the data and documentation required for it to verify the correctness of the sampling procedures applied.
+Note 1.8 Agreement with the international contractor on alternative methods of drawing samples will be subject to the principle that the sampling methods used are scientifically valid and consistent with PISA's documented sampling methods.
+Where a PISA participating country chooses to draw the school sample, the National Centre provides the international contractor with the data and documentation required for it to verify the correctness of the sampling procedures applied.
+Where a PISA participating country chooses not to use KeyQuest to draw the student sample, the National Centre provides the international contractor with the data and documentation required for it to verify the correctness of the sampling procedures applied.

-- Sampling procedures as specified in the PISA operations manuals - School sample drawn by International Contractor for Core 5 (or if drawn by the national centre, then verified by the International Contractor for Core 5) - Student sample drawn through KeyQuest (or if drawn by other means, then verified by the International Contractor for Core 5) - Sampling forms submitted to the International Contractor for Core 5 - Main Survey Review Quality Assurance Survey
+- Sampling procedures as specified in the PISA operations manuals - School sample drawn by the international contractors (or if drawn by the National Centre, then verified by the international contractors) - Student sample drawn through KeyQuest (or if drawn by other means, then verified by the international contractors) - Sampling forms submitted to the international contractors - Main Survey Review Form